-Northern Germany attracts tourists with its amazing diversity.
-You have futuristic cities with rich history, like Berlin and Hamburg.
-A short drive from the bustle of the cities, you can find yourself in dreamy white sand and turquoise waters.
-Moreover, North Germany hosts a multitude of beautifully preserved historic towns.
-Let’s take a look at the most exciting destinations in this part of the country.
+Northern Germany attracts tourists with its amazing diversity – futuristic cities with a rich past, such as Berlin and Hamburg, as well as a multitude of beautifully preserved historic towns.
+We take a look at the most exciting destinations in this part of the country.

 Rostock is worth a visit for its four historic gates and its beautiful churches, including St. Mary’s Church, Nikolai Church and St. Petri Church.
-However, the main draw for tourists in summer is the beautiful Warnemünde Beach, a very short drive away from Rostock.
-When in Warnemünde, take some time to stroll the Am Strom promenade lined by cafés, restaurants, and shops.
+But the main draw for tourists in summer is the beautiful Warnemünde Beach, a very short drive away from Rostock.
+When in Warnemünde, take some time to stroll along the Am Strom promenade, lined with cafes, restaurants and shops.

-Lübeck is a UNESCO World Heritage Site and its existence can be traced back to the Middle Ages.
-It boasts Germany’s largest historic Old Town, which is lined by Renaissance guild houses and crisscrossed by romantic alleys.
-The symbol of Lübeck is the Holstentor, a brick Gothic gate from the 15th century.
+Lübeck is a Unesco World Heritage Site whose existence can be traced back to the Middle Ages.
+It boasts the largest historic old town in Germany, which is lined by Renaissance guild houses and crisscrossed by romantic alleys.
+The symbol of Lübeck is the Holstentor, a fairytale brick gothic gate from the 15th century.

 Hamburg is truly a unique city, where historic and futuristic architecture have blended seamlessly, making it an absolute thrill to embark on an architectural tour of the city.
-Don’t forget to check out the Alter Elbtunnel, a tunnel running under the River Elbe, which was no short of pure engineering genius when it was built in 1911.
-Art lovers would certainly be at home in the many fantastic art museums and galleries in Hamburg.
+Don’t forget to check out the Old Elbe Tunnel, which runs under the River Elbe, and was nothing short of pure engineering genius when it was built in 1911.
+Elsewhere, art lovers will be well at home in the many fantastic art museums and galleries in Hamburg.

-The posh resort town of Binz in the Rügen Islands promises powdery white sand, a lovely promenade and picturesque countryside, prompting flocks of locals to head there for their summer holidays.
-Additionally, Binz has a series of marvelous architectural works, the most significant among which are Jagdschloss Granitz (Granitz Hunting Lodge) and the Wolgasthäuser.
+The posh resort town of Binz, on the island of Rügen, promises powdery white sand, a lovely promenade and picturesque countryside – all of which prompt flocks of German sunseekers to head here for their summer holidays.
+Additionally, Binz has a series of marvellous architectural works, the most significant being Jagdschloss Granitz (Granitz Hunting Lodge) and the striking Prora complex.

-The picturesque port city of Wismar on the Baltic Sea coast should not be missed if you are interested in medieval architecture.
-The UNESCO-listed city of Wismar has beautifully preserved its gabled patrician houses, brick Gothic architecture and a massive medieval town centre.
+The picturesque port city of Wismar on the Baltic Sea coast should not be missed if you’re interested in medieval architecture.
+The Unesco-listed city of Wismar has beautifully preserved its gabled patrician houses, Brick Gothic architecture and a massive medieval town centre.
 The colourful Old Hansa harbour is a particular highlight for a scenic stroll by the sea.